 Tomahawks, a Native American hatchet, usually have a handle from 14 to 20 inches long.
 They don’t have a “standard” weight, as some tactical tomahawks can be made out of very light materials and the handle and blade size vary.
 Tomahawks aren’t really meant for chopping trees or splitting wood, but were originally war axes.
-Great for throwing, tomahawks will also serve you well as an alternative hunting tool or for self-defence – hopefully as a last resort, because that would get very messy.
+Tomahawks are great for throwing, as well as an alternative hunting tool or for self-defence – hopefully as a last resort, because that would get very messy.

 For a tactical tomahawk I would recommend the SOG throwing axe.
-It has a 2 inch cutting edge, is made from 420 stainless steel with a glass re-enforced nylon handle and is one of the most popular models available.
+It has a 2 inch cutting edge, is made from 420 stainless steel with a glass re-enforced nylon handle, and is one of the most popular models.

 Medium-sized Axes – Limbing axes, Boy’s Axes

-Limbing axes were originally designed for just that – removing the limbs of felled trees.
-Usually coming in at 2 pounds in weight and with a handle that is 24 inches or two feet long, limbing axes are a good compromise between versatility and potential chopping power.
+Limbing axes were originally designed for just that – removing the limbs of fallen trees.
+Usually coming in at 2 pounds in weight and with a 24 inches or two feet long handle, limbing axes are a good compromise between versatility and potential chopping power.
 Since it isn’t too large or heavy, you can use it with one hand in tight situations.
 These are not uncommon when limbing trees, with large branches often limiting your swing.
-If you do have enough space, the handle is long enough for you to grip it with two hands and execute a proper, powerful swing.
+If you have enough space, the handle is long enough to grip it with two hands and execute a proper, powerful swing.

 Medium-sized and limbing axes are a good choice if you’re working with wood at home, but also want something to take with you when camping.
 You’ll be able to both split firewood, chop down trees, and use them in camp.
 Of course, they’re not as light as hatchets, but the size of the handle means you’ll have to do a lot less chopping to cut through something.